Powerlearnproject/se-day1-assignment-Bamkole25/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering  is the process where you guide generative AI solutions to generate desired outputs.

+Importance:

+1. Improved user experience - Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
+It helps mitigate bias that may be present from existing human bias in the large language models’ training data.

+2.Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns.

+3. Developer control - Prompt engineering gives developers more control over users' interactions with the AI.
+Effective prompts provide intent and establish context to the large language models.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.

+Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Draw a picture of a cat

+Draw a full-body picture of a cat with white body and having spots of black colour, playing in a park with trees and grass in the background.

+Clarity: The improved prompt specifies what is being asked (a full-body picture) rather than just a "cat".

+Specific Details: Describing the cat's appearance (white body and black spots) and the setting (park, trees, grass) gives clear guidance on the image to be created.

+Concise: The additional details provide a clear picture without being overly complicated, making it easier for the artist to understand exactly what is needed.